This page shows you how to orchestrate the deployment and management of an insecure three-node CockroachDB cluster as a swarm of Docker Engines.

 $ sudo docker ps | grep cockroachdb

-Back in the Admin UI, click View nodes list on the right and verify that all 3 nodes are live.
+Back in the Admin UI, view the Node list and verify that all 3 nodes are live.

 Step 9.
 Scale the cluster